lakejs/lake-docs/reference/toolbar-config.md

 # {{ $frontmatter.title }}

-The config is the parameter of the constructor of the [Toolbar](/reference/toolbar.md) class, it allows you to customize the toolbar.
+This config is the parameter of the constructor of the [Toolbar](/reference/toolbar.md) class, it allows you to define the settings of the toolbar.

 Example: